How to Apply

 Begin your journey today.
 Be a part of the initiative to counter bioterrorism.

-The Biohazardous Threat Agents & Emerging Infectious Diseases Master of Science and Certificate Programs require an online application to be submitted to the Biomedical Graduate Education through the Georgetown Graduate School of Arts and Sciences application portal.
+The Master of Science in Biohazardous Threat Agents & Emerging Infectious Diseases and Certificate Programs require an online application to be submitted to the Biomedical Graduate Education through the Georgetown Graduate School of Arts and Sciences application portal.

 Applicants are to submit all required credentials and supporting documentation no later than the application deadlines listed below.
 Applications are reviewed on a rolling, space-available basis.
 You can begin the application process at any time and save your progress until you are ready to submit your completed application.